Why Guessing Is Officially Over

 One of my favorite nuggets of insight gleaned from Thomas Friedman’s book Thank You for Being Late is the idea that sensors now take the guessing out of almost everything.
 And it got me thinking.

-Friedman highlights that even the “dumbest appliances,” such as garbage cans and fire hydrants, have been made smart using high-tech sensors, resulting in cost savings and improvements in quality and safety.
-We know that automobiles, thermostats, refrigerators and washing machines are among the myriad necessities now made more efficient, thus serving us better, thanks to sensors.
+Friedman highlights that even the “dumbest appliances,” such as garbage cans and fire hydrants have been made smart using high-tech sensors, resulting in cost savings and improvements in quality and safety.
+We know that automobiles, thermostats, refrigerators and washing machines are among the myriad of necessities now made more efficient, thus serving us better, thanks to sensors.
 And global giant General Electric is becoming a software company by using sensors in everything from gas turbines and aircraft engines to oil and gas equipment.
-The industrial Internet, often called the “Internet of Things,” is real and is changing almost every aspect of our lives.

 The future is about predictive maintenance and prescriptive maintenance—using sensors to determine the when, what and how of what needs to be done, just in time.